Discrimination Under Alaska Law

 Both Alaska and the federal government have passed laws that prohibiting discrimination on the basis of certain protected characteristics.
-Government and private employers in Kodiak may be held liable under state and federal law depending on what kind of trait the discriminatory treatment was based upon.
+Government and private employers in Kodiak can be held liable under state and federal law depending on what kind of trait the discriminatory treatment was based upon.

 How Does Employment Discrimination Occur?